joegasewicz/flask-file-upload/README.md

 #### Save files
-Now we have the filesassigned to variables, we can start using them with flask-file-upload:
+Now we have the files assigned to variables, we can start using them with flask-file-upload:

 ````python
     file_upload.save_files(blog_post, files={